-The letter h may be the easiest of all the Spanish letters to pronounce: With the only exceptions being a very few works of obvious foreign origin, the h is always silent.
+The letter h may be the easiest of all the Spanish letters to pronounce: With the only exceptions being a very few words of obvious foreign origin and the two-letter combinations explained next, the h is always silent.

-Note, however, that the letter combinations ch, which used to be considered a separate letter of the alphabit, and the sh in flash and possibly a few other imported words, are pronounced basically the same as in English.
+The letter combinations ch, which used to be considered a separate letter of the alphabet, and the sh in flash and a few other imported words are pronounced basically the same as in English.

 But the usual silence of h doesn't mean its pronunciation doesn't sometimes trip up beginning Spanish students.
 Those who speak English as a first language often want to pronounce the letter when it is in a cognate, that is, a Spanish word that is more or less the same as English.
 For example, the h should not be pronounced in words such as vehículo (vehicle), Habana (Havana), Honduras and prohibir (prohibit), as tempting as it may be.

 This is further explained in our brief audio lesson on the h.
 Phrases used by native speakers in the audio are "hasta mañana" and "no hay de que."